wkusner/wkusner.github.io/_includes/aboutme.md

-I am an FWF Postdoctoral Researcher at the [Institute for Analysis and Number Theory][ANT] at Technische Universität Graz.
+I am an FWF Postdoctoral Researcher at the [Institute of Analysis and Number Theory][ANT] at Graz University of Technology.
 In the fall of 2014, I was a visitor at the [ESI][ESI].
 In the spring of 2015, I was a visitor at [ICERM][ICERM] at Brown University.